44M Tas: Armor, Hull and Turret Design

 The hull of the Tas looked similar to that of the Panther’s hull, but with notable differences such as a frontal mid plate and angled corners joining the upper front plate to the upper sides of the hull.
 A drawing of the hull armor thicknesses survived and according to it, the front of the hull of the Tas would have a heavily sloped 75 mm thick upper front plate, a 100/120 mm thick mid plate at a slight slope and a heavily sloped 75 mm thick lower plate.
 The Tas had sloped, angled corners of the upper front plate, but their thicknesses are unknown, although some estimate them to be 50 mm.
 The sides of the hull were protected by 50 mm of sloped armor above the tracks and 50 mm vertical armor behind the tracks.
 The upper section of the rear of the hull would be 100 mm thick with a slight slope and the lower section of the rear would be 50/75 mm at a decent slope.
 The belly and deck (underside and top of the hull) were 20 mm thick.
+Since the hull was welded and had thick, angled armor, the Tas was well protected – its armor was as effective if not more effective than the German Panther's.

-Many sources list the maximum armor thickness as 120 mm so this seems to be the correct thickness for the mid front plate and it may have been increased from the original 100 mm or there may be contradicting information.
-The hull was welded, which combined with its thick armor meant the vehicle would have good protection, comparable to that of the German Panther.
+Many sources list the maximum armor thickness as 120 mm, so this seems to be the correct thickness for the mid front plate, and it may have been increased from the original 100 mm, or there may be contradicting information.

 Not as much is known about the turret armor as mostly only written documents survived.
-However the rough armor thickness seems to be 100 mm all around, with possibly 50 mm at the rear of the turret rather than 100 mm.
+However, the armor thickness seems to be 100 mm all around.
+The turret had a somewhat octagonal shape with a large, wide and curved gun mantlet, like that of the Panther A/D, but a bit larger.
 It is possible that the front of the turret would be 200 mm thick in total as the mantlet thickness is said to be 100 mm thick as well.
-The turret had a somewhat octagonal shape with a large, wide and curved gun mantlet, like that of the Panther A/D, but a bit larger.
 On top of the turret was a cupola with a hatch for the commander and another hatch for the gunner.